next project

 Recipe browser view all available recipes and digital instructions

-Posta kits were sent to ten college students who provided product feedback throughout their experience.
+POSTA kits were sent to ten college students who provided product feedback throughout their experience.

-Comparing before and after survey responses, beta testers' average enjoyment of cooking increased after cooking with a Posta kit.
+Student testers responded to surveys before and after cooking their test kits.
+Comparing before and after survey responses, their average enjoyment of cooking increased after cooking the kit.